AdityasWorks/Ticketing-system/readme.md

     # For JWT Security
     export JWT_SECRET_KEY="your_long_and_secure_base64_encoded_jwt_secret"
-    use this if you want to save this this is randomly generated ```26vMztoL0UQqNUZAKmIIbErDKH5r7V4l26vMztoL0UQqNUZAKmIIbErDKH5r7V4l```
+    use this if you want to save time, this is randomly generated 26vMztoL0UQqNUZAKmIIbErDKH5r7V4l26vMztoL0UQqNUZAKmIIbErDKH5r7V4l

     # For Email Notifications (using a free Mailtrap.io account is recommended for testing)
     export MAILTRAP_USERNAME="your_mailtrap_username"